top of page

 Born 1965 Lorraine MacDonald, in Inverness, Scotland.

 In 2013 Lorraine returned to education and completed a BA Hons Degree in Fine Art gaining a first in 2016, followed by completing an MA in Fine Art at University of Suffolk in September 2018.
-Lorraine’s current art practice engages with the human condition, creating sculptural representations using ready-mades and items from the everyday, repurposed and layered with narratives to raise questions about the psychological well-being of humans in today's society.
+Lorraine’s current art practice engages with the human condition, creating sculptural representations using ready-mades and items from the everyday, repurposed, and layered with narratives to raise questions about the psychological well-being of humans today.

-35 years on Lorraine in now teaching Art and design in FE where she brings empirical knowledge through her professional roles of graphic designer, artist, manager, creative director and chairperson.
-She has in depth expertise of the sandblasting process to create high quality visual products, and is presently available to work in a range of mediums for public art and community projects.
+She has in depth expertise of the sandblasting process to design and manufacture high quality visual products and is presently available to work in a range of mediums for graphic design, public art and community engagement projects.
 Lorraine believes community engagement is key to the success of many art projects and is a stimulus to bring the community together.

 Avatar 2.jpg